LunarG/VulkanSamples/API-Samples/Tutorial/markdown/15-draw_cube.md

 Luckily, in Vulkan, there is a `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` layout, which is the most appropriate for presenting the image to the display.

+There are two ways to accomplish this transition.
+One way is with the memory barrier approach, which you used to transition image layouts before drawing.
+Another way is to program the layout transition as part of the render pass.
+Both are explained here.

+### Memory barrier approach

-So, you need to perform this transition with another pipeline barrier, in much the same way the `set_image_layout()` performs layout transitions:
+You need to perform this transition with another pipeline barrier, in much the same way the `set_image_layout()` performs layout transitions:

     VkImageMemoryBarrier prePresentBarrier = {};